velartrill/velartrill.github.io/orig/kestrel.md

 Dead silence.
 Yeah, that got her attention.

-"An airfleet is approaching the Embassy Base. *Ours.* They violated the ident zone without prior notification, in violation of our diplomatic protocols.
+"An airfleet is approaching the Embassy Base. *Ours.* They violated the ident zone without prior notification, against diplomatic protocol.
 It looks like they're going to pull a last-minute course correction; if they do, it puts them on course to surround the base."

 For a moment, she doesn't respond.
-Then: "Do you know what kind of planes they are?"
+Then: "What precisely is approaching, do you know?
+Have you identified the fleet composition?"

 I suppress the urge to answer with a snippy "You tell me."
-"Not planes," I say instead.
-"Shatterhawks."
+"All Shatterhawks," I say instead.

 "Hazel.
 Conference call," Egret instructs, ripping through a list of names and titles faster than I could have taken down.
 "Rouse them and get them online; I don't care what it takes.
 This is pri' violet."

 Violet.
 The only higher priority code is *ultraviolet*, and protocol dictates it only be used in truly exceptional emergencies-atop-emergencies, where already active pri-violet cases are getting in the way of a prompt response to something dire.
-"On red" was our shorthand for "as soon as possible" back in the Army.
+"On red" was our shorthand for "as soon as humanly possible if not sooner" back in the Army.
 "On violet" was "right this fucking instant" and it was rarely spoken calmly.

 At least she's taking this mess seriously.

-"Patching in Air Marshal Spring-Lotus," Hazel chirps. ""
+"Patching in Skymarshal Spring-Lotus," Hazel chirps. ""

 A gruff male voice.
 "Comrade President.
 Comrade General."